lshpaner/CEEM586_Neural_Networks_and_ML/README.md

 3. Which variables ended up being the most important and why do you think this is so?

 4. What could you do to improve the model?

+5. In the space below, describe your neural network structure (i.e., which independent variables did you use?).
+How many hidden layers were in the network?
+How many nodes were in each hidden layer?
+Which activation function did you use?
+Did you use an adaptive learning rate?
+How many epochs did the training algorithm run for?